JavaScript IndexedDB

 Object stores

-An object store is a bucket that you can use to store the data and associated indexes.
+An object store is a bucket for storing the data and associated indexes.
 It’s conceptually equivalent to the tables in SQL databases.

 An object store contains the records stored as key-value pairs.